Describe a time when you lost your pet.: IELTS Speaking Cue Card

 How did you feel when you first rescued the puppy?

 I felt a mix of joy and responsibility.
-Rescuing her gave me a sense of purpose, but I also worried about her health and well-being.
-I wanted to provide her with a loving home and the care she needed, which made me feel both hopeful and anxious.
+Rescuing her gave me a sense of purpose, but I also felt anxious about her health and well-being.
+I wanted to provide her with the best care possible, knowing she had been through a lot.

 Band 6-7